sdsc-ordes/smoc-api/deploy/README.md

 ## Context

-This directory contains the necessary files to deploy a multi-omics digital objects (MODO) server.
+This directory contains the necessary files to deploy a multi-omics digital objects (MODOs) server.

-The modo-server is meant to provide remote access to the MODOs.
+The modos-server is meant to provide remote access to the MODOs.
 Currently, it can:

 * [x] list available MODO
 * [x] return their metadata